NYCOpportunity/growingupnyc-patterns/src/elements/sticker/sticker.md

+**Source:** `src/elements/sticker/sticker`

-The sticker element is a circular decorator that is used to display an icon representing the category or brand of the current page.
+The sticker element is a circular decorator with an icon that communicates the category associated with content.